Adyen/adyen-web/README.md

 | 4.x.x         | Inactive   | TBA          | TBA          |
 | 3.x.x         | Deprecated | October 2024 | October 2025 |

-More information about our Versioning Strategy can be found [here](https://docs.adyen.com/online-payments/upgrade-your-integration/)
+More information about our versioning and the Drop-in/Components lifecycle can be found [here](https://docs.adyen.com/online-payments/upgrade-your-integration/)

 ## Installation